Dogtor J.s Recommended

 cases.
 Here they are:

-* Life's Abundance Premium Health Food for Dogs and
+* Life's Abundance Premium Health Food for Dogs

-* The BARF diet- This is an up and coming food
+* The BARF diet- This is an up and coming

-offending ingredients while being loaded with vegetables and natural nutrients.
+the offending ingredients while being loaded with vegetables and natural nutrients.
 Read more about it on my Raw Diet section

 (under construction).Here is the link to his site (Distributors are also listed): www.barfworld.com .